-What is pan searing?
+What is pan searing

-Pan searing is a delicious way to prepare wild salmon.
+Pan searing is our go-to way to prepare wild salmon.
 Technically, pan searing refers just to the portion of the cooking that involves browning the fish (or meat) at high temperature.
 Theoretically, the fish could then be fried, braised or baked.
 But practically speaking, most recipes for pan searing involve not only searing the food but also pan-frying it.
 That’s the easy method we will explain below.

-How to cut your fish
+How to cut your salmon for pan searing

 It’s your choice as to how you cut up your fish pieces.
 If you want them all to be cooked to the same degree of doneness, which is what we recommend, you will have the most control over your fish pieces if you cut, segregate and fry them according to thickness.
 That way you cook all similarly thick (or thin) pieces together for the same length of time.
 If you actually enjoy some fish well done, and some a bit raw, then you can pan sear them somewhat randomly.

-Which pan will work best?
+Which pan will work best for searing fish?

 A word about pans.
 A stainless steel pan is OK, but the skin or the flesh of the fish may stick to it, no matter how careful you are.
 A non-stick pan may work better, but you still might find that the fish sticks to it a bit.
 We recommend a well-seasoned cast iron pan, which cooks the fish evenly and yields a nice crustiness.
 We find it’s always dependable.

 Getting ready to cook your salmon

 In this recipe, you begin by sprinkling your wild salmon pieces with salt, pepper and garlic powder prior to cooking.
 Add a tablespoon or two of olive oil to a pan and heat to a medium high temperature.
 When the oil shimmers but doesn’t smoke, it’s ready for the fish.

 Pan searing - Skin up or skin down?